Contests & Promotions

 Be welcoming and respectful.
 Extra Credits welcomes and supports community members of all backgrounds and identities.
 (You can probably figure this out by observing the different types of bean people we draw in all our videos!)
 This includes, but is not limited to members of any race, ethnicity, culture, national origin, color, immigration status, social and economic class, educational level, sex, sexual orientation, gender identity and expression, age, size, family status, political belief, religion, and mental and physical ability.

 Be careful in the words that you choose.
-Especially because so many people in our community are either current or aspiring game developers, professionalism is a value we uphold and ask others to respect.
+Professionalism is a value we uphold and ask others to respect.
 Be kind to others.
 Do not insult or put down others.
 Harassment and other exclusionary behavior aren't acceptable.
 This includes, but is not limited to:

 Violent threats or language directed against another person.